holidayextras/holidayextras.github.com/github_desktop.md

 12. You now have the Blog files ready to use and your screen will look something like this:
 ![cloned]({{ site.baseurl }}/assets/img/github_desktop/cloned.png)

-** Creating A Branch To Work From
+## Creating A Branch To Work From

-1. Click on the Repo you want to create a branh from.
+1. Click on the Repo you want to create a branch from.
 For the blog this will be holidayextras.github.com.
-Click on the following icon and name the branch, using dashes to seperate words - for example *my-next-blog*
+Click on the following icon and name the branch, using dashes to separate words - for example *my-next-blog*
 ![branch]({{ site.baseurl }}/assets/img/github_desktop/branch.png)

-   Now your branch has been created, you can start to change exisiting files or create new ones.
+   Now your branch has been created, you can start to change existing files or create new ones.

-** Adding Yourself To The List Of Users
+## Adding Yourself To The List Of Users

 The first time you blog, you'll need to add yourself to the list of users.
 To do this, you'll need to edit the *members* file.
 Before you do this, you'll need to set up a profile picture in Gravatar.